Physicians

 Cardiovascular Risk Score is determined based on the ceramide levels and their ratios.
 Depending on the ceramide and ratio levels, the measurement receives either 0, 1 or 2 points.
 The sum of the points indicates the person’s risk score.

-CERT predicts myocardial infarction and cardiac death risk more accurately than traditional cholesterol tests.
+CERT predicts cardiovascular events such as myocardial infarction, and cardiac death more accurately than traditional cholesterol tests.
 The test also measures the residual risk in patients on cholesterol medication, and predicts myocardial infarction in people who have not yet been diagnosed with coronary artery disease.

 Diabetes risk